nileplin/DCM_TR/README.md

 ---

-## 📁 Repository Contents
+## Repository Contents

 ### `translation/`
 Translated `.po` and `.html` files covering the full Double Commander UI and help documentation (~49,000 words total).
 Files were processed through Phrase TMS using MXLIFF format and post-edited by the team.

 ### `scripts/`
 **`MT.ipynb`** — A Jupyter notebook (Google Colab) implementing an end-to-end MT pipeline using the Gemini API.
  Key features:
 - Parses Phrase TMS `.mxliff` files and extracts source segments
 - Dynamically injects relevant termbase entries per chunk via SUMIF-style lookup
 - Embeds a condensed, LLM-optimized Turkish style guide into every prompt
-- Handles API quota limits gracefully — retries with exponential backoff and prompts for a new API key on daily limit exhaustion
+- Handles API quota limits, it retries with exponential backoff and prompts for a new API key after hitting the daily limit
 - Injects translations back into the MXLIFF structure and exports a ready-to-import file

 ### `tools/`
 **`mxliff-concordance.html`** — A self-contained browser tool for searching across MXLIFF files.
 Drag-and-drop file loading, regex support, segment state filtering, and CSV export.
 No dependencies, fully local.

-### `templates/`
-**`tracking_sheet.xlsx`** — Project management template with anonymized dummy data.
+**`tracking_sheet.xlsx`** — Project management template with anonymized placeholder data.
 Covers budget planning, work logs per department (PM, Language Analysts, Terminologists, Eng & Testing), translation and LQA logs, testing log, and a SUMMARY sheet that auto-aggregates hours and costs via SUMIF formulas pulling from named ranges on the Rates sheet.

 ---

-## 🛠️ Technical Stack
+## Technical Stack

 | Area | Tools / Technologies |
 |---|---|